 Luckily, it’s usually not too difficult to unblock a bath or shower waste yourself, so there’s no need to call a plumber just yet.
-There are a number of DIY methods you can try to clear the blockage, and in this article we’ll have a look at a few of them and talk you through what you need to do.
+There are a number of DIY methods you can try to clear the blockage.
+In this article we’ll have a look at a few of them and talk you through what you need to do.

 The first step is to take a look and see if you can spot what’s causing the blockage.
 Remove by lifting or unscrewing (whichever works for your type of waste) the chrome cover of your waste, or pulling out the plug if you’ve got an old school plug and chain variety.

-The culprit is usually a build-up of hair and soap scum, so if you can spot hair in the bottom of the drain, see if you can’t just reach in and pull it out.
-Nasty business, but better than a plumber’s invoice and an empty wallet.
+The culprit is usually a build-up of hair and soap scum.
+If you can spot hair in the bottom of the drain, see if you can’t just reach in and pull it out using your hand.
+Nasty business but better than a plumber’s invoice and an empty wallet.

 The plunger is the next obvious step to clear a blocked drain.
 You’ll need a ‘cup’ type plunger for clearing a basin, bath or shower blockage.